-(d) For the avoidance of doubt, no description of goods given by the Seller shall be deemed to constitute a contract of sale by description so as to impose any implied condition as provided in section 13 of the Sale of Goods Act 1979.
+(k) For clarity, no goods description by TWPCO shall constitute a sale by description or impose any implied condition as per section 13 of the Sale of Goods Act 1979.

 Any shortage or damage to the goods must be clearly stated on the driver’s delivery note or in a written statement of the facts received by the Seller and by the carrier (if not the Seller’s transport) within three days after the date of delivery.
 Any claims after three days of the delivery date will not be entertained.
 The packaging and related contents should be retained by the Purchaser for examination by the Seller in the event of Loss or Damage.
 The Purchaser shall give the Seller opportunity as the Seller may reasonably require to examine or inspect the defective or faulty goods at the Purchasers’ premises.
 Written notice of any non-delivery must be received by the Seller within three days after the date of invoice.
 Time is of the essence with this condition.
 The Seller does not accept liability for any loss or damage suffered by the Purchaser whether direct or consequential and howsoever arising.